 We refrain from an attempt to provide an account of the developments which have culminated in the PCP Characterization Theorem.
-Works which should certainly be mentioned include [GMR, BGKW, FRS, LFKN, S90, BFL, BFLS, FGLSS, AS, ALMSS] as well as [BF, BLR, LS, RS92].
-For detailed accounts see surveys by Babai [B94] and Goldreich [G96].
+Works which should certainly be mentioned include [GMR, BGKW, FRS, LFKN, Sha, BFL, BFLS, FGLSS, AS, ALMSS] as well as [BF, BLR, LS, RS92].
+For detailed accounts see surveys by Babai [B94] and Goldreich [G97].

+This paper reports work completed in the Spring of 1994, and announced at the Weizmann Institute Workshop on Randomness and Computation (January 1995).
 Hastad's recent work [H96] contains a combinatorial consistency lemma which is related to our Lemma 1.1 (i.e., the "simple case" lemma).
-However, Hastad's lemma refers to the case where the test accepts with very low probability and so its conclusion is weaker (though harder to establish).
+However, Hastad's lemma (which is harder to establish) refers to the case where the test accepts with very low probability (i.e., a weaker hypothesis) and guarantees the existence of a small set of "piece-wise consistent" assignments (i.e., a weaker conclusion).
 Raz and Safra [RaSa] claim to have been inspired by our Lemma 1.2 (i.e., the "sparse case" lemma).